YOURCHRIS777/Campus-Course-Records-Manager-CCRM-/README.md

 File Utilities: Import and export data in CSV format, perform backups and archival using modern Java NIO.2 APIs.

 CLI-Based Workflow: Interactive menu-driven console interface with full data operations and reporting capabilities.

+📡 Technical Highlights:

+Clear package organization adhering to Java best practices for modularity.

+Implementation of core OOP principles: encapsulation, inheritance, abstraction, polymorphism.

+Usage of Java 8+ features like lambdas, Streams API, Date/Time API, enums, and recursion.

+Incorporates design patterns such as Singleton and Builder.

+Robust exception handling with custom exceptions and assertions to maintain data integrity.

+File management using Java NIO.2 for efficient and modern I/O.

+Demonstrates comprehensive understanding of Java core concepts required in academic and enterprise-grade applications.

+This project serves as a practical example for mastering advanced Java programming, applying design principles, and handling real-world academic data management through the power of Java SE.